-Section 9-1011 Temporary permits
+Section 9-1011 Temporary permits (Amended 02/11/14)

-A special permit may be authorized by the Board of Appeals, after a public hearing, for a building or use which may be necessary for the proper development of the community.
-Such permit shall be for a specified length of time not to exceed one (1) year and subject to agreement by the recipient to remove such building or use at the expiration of such permit or to allow the municipal authorities to remove it without cost to the town.
+A temporary special exception may be authorized by the Board of Appeals, after a public hearing, for a use which may be necessary for the proper development of the community.
+Such special exception shall be for a specified length of time not to exceed one (1) year and subject to agreement by the recipient to discontinue such use at the expiration of such special exception or to allow the municipal authorities to remove it without cost to the town.